Yggdrasill501/economical_analysis_of_slovakia/README.md

-# Data analysis of Slovakia's economic policy
+# Makroeconomical anlysis of Slovakia

 In this project i am focusing on analysis of Slovakia's economic policy, my challenge is to analyse economical growth, labor market behaviour and many more.